Hindley Street: Imprints Booksellers

 The literary book retailer Imprints Booksellers was founded in 1984 at no. 80 by Graham Miller, father of Greg Mackie, with his wife Gayle Miller and her friend Patricia Sykes.
 Mackie first worked at the store on weekends when he was still a university student, but six months later bought into the business.
 From 1984 until 2003 Mackie was director and co-proprietor (with Gayle Miller), of Imprints.
 It moved to its current (as of March 2024) location no. 107 Hindley Street in 1999, around the time that many arts organisations were moving into the vicinity, including Adelaide Festival offices above the shop.

 In 2007, Mackie and Miller sold the shop to Jason Lake and Katherine Woehlert, who had been working there for some time.
 At the time, the Rudd government was offering stimulus packages; however, the 2008 financial crisis occurred the following year, causing losses.
 Later, online bookselling and Amazon offered serious competition, along with book superstores such as Borders in Rundle Mall (which closed in mid-2011).

 Imprints ran the Adelaide Writers' Week book tent for ten years from 2011, under the direction of Laura Kroetsch and then Jo Dyer.

 In 2015, the store was raided by South Australia Police, after a complaint had been lodged that they had been selling unwrapped copies of the new edition of the cult novel American Psycho, by Bret Easton Ellis.
 The novel, first published in 1991, had been classified as R18+ under national censorship legislation since its release, which meant that it was only allowed to be sold in plastic to persons over 18.

 Restrictions on people's movements during the COVID-19 pandemic caused business in Adelaide's CBD to decline from mid-2020.
 In December 2021, Woehlert was diagnosed with breast cancer, just as they were preparing for the 2022 Writers Week.
 They managed that one, but found that they were running out of energy to run the shop, and put it on the market in February 2024.
-The bookstore had acquired a reputation for its expertise in recommending books to customers, of whom they have a faithful following, including writer Walter Marsh, who published a book about media mogul Rupert Murdoch's youth called Young Rupert.